RxLaboratory/Ramses-Maya/README.md

 - Updater
     - Switches for rdr  /vp shaders and geoproxies (in the updater)
     - If there's a selection, update option to filter according to the selection
-- Save Status
-    - checkbox for preview
 - Copy to version
     - use thread
-- status get/set with daemon

 - Explications arbo dossier ramses et droits d'accès
 - Lister les trucs à faire en début d'année avant l'arrivée des étudiants

 ### Default addon

-- Other
-    - Generate preview (playblast or thumbnail and later render)
-    - Generate preview option on new status
 - Perf
     - Use threads for copying files